Overview

 API Endpoints

-Quantexa News API includes endpoints that provide both retrieval and analysis features that allow you to search, collect, and analyze news content at scale.
-Each of our endpoints returns a different type of data.
+Quantexa News API includes endpoints that provide retrieval and analysis features, allowing you to search, collect, and analyze news content at scale.
+Each endpoint returns a different type of data.
 Click on each endpoint's documentation on the list to the left or search this page to find documentation on a specific parameter.

 Stories

 The Stories endpoint enables you to search for news articles based on a specific set of parameters that you set in your query, such as keywords, entities, or sources.
-The News API gathers articles in near real-time and stores and indexes them along with metadata and enrichments which you can search over.
+The News API gathers articles in near real-time and stores and indexes them along with metadata and enrichments, which you can search for.

 HTTP Request URL